ycm-core/YouCompleteMe/README.md

 Supported in filetypes: `c, cpp, objc, objcpp, cuda, go, java, rust`

+#### The `GoToCallers` and `GoToCallees` subcommands

+Populate the quickfix list with the callers, or callees respectively, of the function associated with the current cursor position.
+The semantics of this differ depending on the filetype and language server.

+Only supported for LSP servers which provide the `callHierarchyProvider` capability.

 ### Semantic Information Commands

 These commands are useful for finding static information about the code, such